tuloong/BaGetter19/docs/docs/Installation/aws.md

 :::

 Use Amazon Web Services to scale BaGetter.
-You can store metadata on [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds) and upload packages to [Amazon S3](https://aws.amazon.com/s3/).
+You can store metadata on [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds) and upload packages to [Amazon S3](https://aws.amazon.com/s3/) or any other S3-compatible service.

 ## Configure BaGetter